stmork/kvm-hostcreator/README.md

 service start it is a good place to install additional packages on your needs.

+It is also a possible to set the root password.
+But I recommend setting the needed ssh public keys via the raw copy stage for security reasons instead.

 Finally the automatic service start is reactivated to allow them when booting the VM itself.